imager-io/ffmpeg-dev-rs/README.md

 Hopefully one day the rust ecosystem will get a decent FFmpeg alternative for e.g. container muxing/demuxing.

-# Future
+# FUTURE
 It would be interesting to experiment with compiling FFmpeg to WebAssembly.
-Perhaps as an alternative to static linking it could link against either a local or remote LGPL binary.
+Perhaps as an alternative to static linking, if a local version isn’t available it could link to a remote lib over the network.